joyceluo1/mip_opioid/README.md

 # Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic
-This repository is by [Joyce Luo](https://joyceluo.netlify.app/) and [Bartolomeo Stellato](https://stellato.io/), and contains the Julia code used in our paper "Equitable Data-Driven Resource Allocation to Fight the Opioid Epidemic: A Mixed-Integer Optimization Approach."
+This repository is by [Joyce Luo](https://joyceluo.netlify.app/) and [Bartolomeo Stellato](https://stellato.io/), and contains the Julia code used in our paper "Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic."

 If you find this repository helpful in your publications, please consider citing our [paper](https://arxiv.org/abs/2301.06179).